Neverwhere: Graphic novel

 A nine-issue graphic novel limited series began in June 2005, written by Mike Carey (who had worked on Lucifer, a spin-off from Gaiman's The Sandman), with art by Glenn Fabry.
 Vertigo changed a character, the Marquis De Carabas, that had been portrayed in the TV series and on the radio as a man from the African Diaspora into a creature with a black skin tone not seen in the real world.
 The comic is an adaptation inspired by the novelisation, rather than the original TV series.
 Thus the characters and settings do not generally resemble those seen in the series.
 The series was published by DC Comics's Vertigo imprint.
 The collected volume was also published by Vertigo, in February 2007 (ISBN 1-4012-1007-4).

 Stage

 In 2006, a world-premiere stage adaptation of the novel, developed by writer and actress Eve Butler and director Sasha Travis, was produced by the Savannah Actor's Theatre in Savannah, Georgia.
 In 2008, a stage adaptation of the novel was created and performed by the Actors Gymnasium in Evanston, Illinois.
 In 2010, Lifeline Theatre in Chicago performed an adaptation written by Robert Kauzlaric.
 The eight-week run proved so successful that it was extended another four weeks.
 The play was viewed by Neil Gaiman and the co-creator of the original BBC series, Lenny Henry, during the extension.
 In February 2012, Calgary-based theatre company Mob Hit Productions performed a two-week run of Kauzlaric's adaptation.
 In May 2011, the first school production of Kauzlaric's adaptation was performed at Northwest Academy in Portland, Oregon.
 In February 2013, Kauzlaric's adaption was performed at Friends Academy in Locust Valley, New York.
 On 5 April 2013, the Sacred Fools Theater Company in Los Angeles performed the American West Coast premiere of Kauzlaric's adaptation.
 Originally scheduled to run through 11 May, it was extended an additional two weeks due to its popularity.
 The play was viewed by Neil Gaiman.

-In August 2013, Washington, D.C.-based company Rorschach Theatre performed Kauzlaric's adaptation after a successful Kickstarter campaign.
+In August 2013, Washington, D.C.–based company Rorschach Theatre performed Kauzlaric's adaptation after a successful Kickstarter campaign.

 Film

-A script was written for a movie version in 2009 and was optioned by The Weinstein Company.
+A script was written for a film version in 2009 and was optioned by The Weinstein Company.
 The project has been abandoned since.